htremura/AGCP/README.md

 - driving

 This folder contains an implementation of the driving control code using the communications library as well as a driving library.

+- python

+This folder contains scripts which run in python using the pyserial library to test and benchmark the microcontroller's steering and driving implementations